 The Medicare–Medicaid Data Integration (MMDI) program has developed many tools designed to assist state Medicaid agencies (SMAs) with the acquisition, integration, and utilization of Medicare data.

-Profiling Substance Use Disorder and Potential Opioid Misuse Among Dual Eligibles
+Profiling Substance Use Disorder and Potential Opioid Misuse Among Dual Eligible Beneficiaries

-Profiling the Provider Role in Opioid Prescribing Among Dual Eligibles
+Profiling the Provider Role in Opioid Prescribing Among Dual Eligible Beneficiaries

 This use case describes how SMAs can utilize current and historic Medicare fee-for-service (FFS) data to identify enrollees’ most frequently used primary care providers or other key Medicare providers, to assign them into a managed care organization (MCO) in which their providers participate (for integrated programs) or that have a companion Medicare Special Needs Plan (SNP) in which their providers participate (for non-integrated programs with the potential for aligned Medicaid and Medicare managed care plans).
 Assigning enrollees using intelligent assignment can reassure these beneficiaries that they will have continuity of care during the transition to a managed care plan and could reduce the number of beneficiaries opting out of optional programs or switching plans before and after enrollment into a program.